camdyn-dev/employee_database/README.md

-When I first started programming, I was stuck in that stage where you're spending 3x more time on material searching compared to actually writing code.
+When I first started programming, I was stuck in that stage where you're spending 80% of your time searching for materials instead of actually coding.
 Of course, there were a bunch of fantastic resources right in my face (automate the boring stuff, python crash course), but I was stubborn and kept looking, eventually finding this course on Udemy with like 600 reviews.